 Market risk is the risk of loss arising from adverse changes in market rates and prices, such as interest rates (inclusive of credit spreads), foreign currency exchange rates and other relevant market rate or price changes.
 Market risk is directly influenced by the volatility and liquidity in the markets in which the related underlying assets are traded.
-The following is a discussion of our primary market risk exposures and how those exposures are managed as of December 31, 2019.
+The following is a discussion of our primary market risk exposures and how those exposures are managed as of December 31, 2020.
 Our market risk sensitive instruments, including derivatives, are primarily entered into for purposes other than trading.

-The carrying value of our investment portfolio at December 31, 2019 and 2018 was \$77.88 billion and \$72.28 billion, respectively, of which 87% and 88% was invested in fixed maturity securities, respectively.
-At December 31, 2019 and 2018, approximately 6.6% and 6.7%, respectively, of our invested assets were denominated in foreign currencies.
+The carrying value of our investment portfolio at December 31, 2020 and 2019 was \$84.42 billion and \$77.88 billion, respectively, of which 88% and 87% was invested in fixed maturity securities, respectively.
+At both December 31, 2020 and 2019, approximately 6.6% of our invested assets were denominated in foreign currencies.
 Our exposure to equity price risk is not significant.
 Travelers has no direct commodity risk and is not a party to any credit default swaps.